 New research could alter the understanding of the potential impacts to species listed at the time this HCP was prepared.
 The likelihood that our understanding of risks to species and/or the distribution of their populations would change in a manner that would alter the assessment made in preparing this HCP is sufficient to warrant treating this possibility as a changed circumstance.
-If, as a result of new information, incidental take of a non-covered state or federally listed species appears possible, or if an increase in take of covered species is reasonably anticipated, Na Pua Makani Power Partners would seek coverage under an amendment to the existing HCP.
-Na Pua Makani Power Partners would also reinitiate consultation with the USFWS and DOFAW to discuss whether mitigation measures in place meet permit issuance criteria for the non-covered listed species or if additional measures are warranted.
+If, as a result of new information, incidental take of a non-covered state or federally listed species appears possible, or if an increase in take of covered species is reasonably anticipated, Na Pua Makani Power Partners would also reinitiate consultation with the USFWS and DOFAW to discuss whether mitigation measures in place meet permit issuance criteria for the non-covered listed species or if additional measures are warranted.